justosasxxp/alx-system_engineering-devops/0x00-shell_basics/README.md

-Create a script that copies all the HTML files a script that deletes all files in the current working directory that end with the character ~ creates the directories welcome/, welcome/to/ and welcome/to/school
+Create a script that copies all the HTML files a script that deletes all files in the current working directory that end with the character ~ creates the directories welcome/, welcome/to/ and welcome/to/school a command that lists all the files and directories of the current directory, separated by commas (,).